SaulKGM3/Brazilian_Ecommerce_Review_Analysis/README.md

 ## Quick View

 For a quick visualization, you can go directly to the `Notebook` folder and open the `Brasil_ECom.ipynb` file using GitHub's online viewer.
 No need to download anything.

+## Future Plans

+The following improvements are planned for future revisions:
+- Reevaluate the actual relevance and contribution of the `Days_TA ` variable.
+- Assess the benefits of transforming `Days_Early` into a binary feature instead of using it as a continuous variable.
+- Explore an alternative analysis focused entirely on **product characteristics**, excluding all delivery related features.